 Whether you are out of town, on vacation, or just joining us from another part of the country, you can join us each week as we stream our services live.
 We broadcast our services live on Saturday evening at 6pm and Sunday morning at 9am.
-If you missed the broadcast we archive all of the weekend messages on the teaching page.
+If you missed the broadcast we archive all of the weekend messages under the resources tab.

 What if you knew that everything you did and everything others did to you and everything that happened to you would turn out for your best?
 That would be amazing wouldn’t it?
 Well, for the child of God who is living a life devoted to his or her father, this is exactly what is promised.
 Now, of course, there are some important details that must be understood and accepted.
 This promise isn’t unconditional, and the good that is promised may not be the good that is comfortable.
 That’s why we must consider the promise of Romans 8:28-30 very carefully.

 A. The Assumption of God's Providence in this Passage